RaddedMC/raddeds-misc-esphomes/plug/Generic ESP8266 Square Plug/generic-esp8266-square-plug.md

-# Bright Smart Plug
+# Generic ESP8266 Square Plug
-This configuration is for the Bright Smart Plug, which has an **ESP8266 chip**.
+This configuration is for Generic **ESP8266** Square Plugs.
-It is a very simple smart plug.
-There are many others of a similar design.
+It has been confirmed to work with the following models:
+- Bright Smart Plug
+- Globe Smart Plug 50000

 More info for this device is available [here](https://templates.blakadder.com/bright_741235077565.html).
+If your device looks like this, it is likely compatible with this configuration.

 Components:
 - Button